-Risk drive er Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Snow and ice Risk Description: Husky operates in some of the harshest environments in the world, including offshore at its Atlantic Region assets, including the White Rose field.
-Climate change is expected to increase severe weather conditions in these locations including winds, flooding, and variable temperatures, which are contributing to the melting of northern ice and increased iceberg activity.
-The Company has in place a number of policies to protect people, equipment, and the environment in the event of extreme weather conditions and adverse ice conditions.
-Risk Reduction/disruption in production capacity Up to 1 year Direct Very likely Low The potential consequences of a severe weather or ice related event to Husky's offshore operations include possible production disruptions, spills, asset damage and human impacts.
-While this is mitigated through the methods described below, financial implications of a severe event could be greater than \$10 million.
-Husky is managing physical risk through engineering for 1:100 year weather events.
-Husky's Atlantic Region business unit has a robust ice management program that uses a range of resources including a dedicated ice surveillance aircraft, and works with government agencies including Environment Canada, the Coast Guard and Canadian Ice Service.
-The cost of the Company's ice monitoring and management activities was approximately \$4.9 million in 2015.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Snow and ice Risk Description: Husky operates in some of the harshest environments in the world, including in the offshore Atlantic region at the White Rose field.
+Climate change is expected to increase severe weather Reduction/disruption in production capacity Up to 1 year Direct Very likely Low The potential consequences of a severe weather or ice related event to Husky's offshore operations include possible Husky is managing physical risk through engineering for 1:100 year weather events.
+Husky's Atlantic The cost of the Company's ice monitoring and management activities was approximately \$1.6 million in 2016.